chlobeau/moveAppHomeRange/README.md

 ## Description
 This app uses kernel density estimation to define the utilization distribution.
 See Worton (1989) to learn more about kernel density estimation.

 The app generates a shapefile and an interactive plot of kernel home-range at the desired percent level estimated using the R package `adehabitatHR`.
-It generates a single polygon and home-range area value that includes all individuals in the dataset (population level, not individual level).
+It generates a single polygon and home-range area value that includes all individuals in the dataset (population level) as well and polygons for each individual's home range.

 To account for autocorrelation in the data we recommend filtering to one location per week.